drbfraser/HHA-HaitiHospital/README.md

 ### Install Node.js

 - You can find it [here](https://nodejs.org/en/download/).
-LTS version is prefered.
+LTS version is preferred.

 ### Install MongoDB